 E-commerce has been the rage since the turn of the century and it is likely going to stay for a long time to come.
 You can set up your own e-commerce portal where your items can go on sale.
 If that is not sustainable or if you are just starting out and do not have the inventory or bandwidth to run your own website, you can always tie-up with other portals.

 There are several e-commerce marketing platforms as well as woodturning blogs out there where you can seek collaborations and find work.
 Again, this may be difficult to set up at first but it is likely to have the most payoff for relatively less work put in to promote your service.
 You can do something as simple as starting an Instagram business account and interacting with customers directly, without a middleman.

 Manu turners also set up Etsy shops where they sell their crafts and/or plans for them.

 Another way to earn money from turning is to contact private contractors, architects, antique collectors, etc, and offer your services to turn.
 This is a great and profitable way to make good money from turning, as often people in this profession require custom-made spindles or smaller parts of an installation or structure.

 Getting custom spindles may be more expensive if one has to go by market rate and get customized items made for railings and other details in the structure.
 Spindles also tend to bring more money than bowls, so you are likely to get more high-paying jobs making custom spindles.

-You can start off by offering a lower rate than the market (which is still likely to be a fair bit for someone who has just started out with paid projects).
+You can start off by offering a lower rate than the market (which is still likely to be a fair bit for someone who has just started out with paid beginner lathe projects, like a pen project).
 This is a good way to gradually build a market and find your niche.